-- Populations– Populations are a group of virtual users, mainly used for monitoring the application behaviour in different ways.
-Eg: an e-com application can be tested by simulating 60% of users browsing the site, 40% making transactions under different browsers.
+- Populations– Populations are a group of virtual users, mainly used for monitoring the application behavior in different ways.
+Eg: an e-com application can be tested by simulating 60% of users browsing the site, and 40% making transactions under different browsers.
 To know more about populations click here.

 - Monitors– NeoLoad support monitoring of OS, Networks, Databases, Web/EJB Tier, etc. Adding and configuring monitoring machines are allowed through the monitor’s tab.
 For more details click here.

 1.3) Recording with NeoLoad – virtual users can be created automatically by clicking the start recording button.

 After clicking the ‘OK’ button NeoLoad Container will open along with the selected browser window.

 - Open the application and enter the Container name in the provided text box.
 In the above example, ‘google.com’ is the test site and the container name given is “Searching NeoLoad”.
 Based on the actions, the user can change the container name by just renaming the existing name- the rest of the actions will be recorded under the new container name.
 Reference video of NeoLoad recording is here.

 - The recorded scenario will be listed under virtual user profile containers as shown below.

 - Users can apply conditions and loops just by dragging from the actions menu.
 The selected request can be edited from the right-hand side.